rakeshkolpepatil/Notes/CKA-2024-Rakesh/Kubernetes_Notes.md

 ## <span style="color: #e1881c"> How to Dockerize a Project ? </span>
 - Go to [play-with-docker.com](https://labs.play-with-docker.com/) website and sign up using docker credentials.
 It will provide you with a sandbox environment to do docker coding.
 Or else you can install Docker desktop on your machine and practice there.
-- 'docker build' while creating an image from the dockerfile, it creates images in layers and combines when required.
-While shipping i.e. pushing the images docker disintegrate the images into layers, ship them and again recombines them.
+- While creating an image from a dockerfile, `docker build` command creates images in layers and combines when required.
+While shipping or pushing these images, docker disintegrates the images into layers, ships them and again recombines them.
-- when you push the image using 'docker push' command, the image is compressed and stored on dockerhub.
+- when you push the image using `docker push` command, the image is compressed and stored on DockerHub.
 - Flow :-
   1. Create docker file
-  2. Build the image from 'Dockerfile' using 'docker build' command
+  2. Build the image from `Dockerfile` using `docker build` command
-  3. Tag the image as per the repo name from 'dockerhub.com'
+  3. Tag the image as per the repo name from `dockerhub.com`
   4. Login to docker from your terminal
-  5. Push the image to 'dockerhub.com'
+  5. Push the image to `dockerhub.com`
-  6. You can pull this image from 'dockerhub.com' to your work environment
+  6. You can pull this image from `dockerhub.com` to your work environment
-  7. Check the downloaded images using 'docker images' command
+  7. Check the downloaded images using `docker images` command
-  8. Run the image to create a container using 'docker run' command, you can run in detached mode and also expose the container ports to host machine to access the app
+  8. Run the image to create a container using `docker run` command, you can run in detached mode and also expose the container ports to host machine to access the app
-  9. Run 'localhost:3000' in your browser to access the app.
+  9. Run `localhost:3000` in your browser to access the app.
 - For docker commands check file 'Docker-commands.txt' file from notes.

 <br>